haberdashPI/vscode-selection-utilities/notes.md

-Currently debugging issue with `resolveUnit` in `unitMotions` it seems to handle the case of a single unit being present in the file... poorly.
+Currently debugging issue with `resolveUnit` in `unitMotions`

-TODO: we need unit tests for the section boundariers as well
+problem: when using start or end boundaries (instead of both), the selectWhole skips every even unit